Frequently Asked Questions

 Cucalorus takes place in historic downtown Wilmington, North Carolina.
 All festival events are within walking distance of each other, helping ward off movie-butt syndrome.
 Wilmington is home to EUE Screen Gems studios, an unruly lot of indie filmmakers, and a thriving, progressive arts community.

 How can I get involved?

 The best way to get involved in Cucalorus is by submitting a film or attending an event.
 Our Pop-up Cinema Series hits parking lots and parks all over North Carolina throughout the year.

 When should I submit my film?

-Cucalorus accepts submissions on a rolling basis.
+Cucalorus accepts submissions starting around March.
 We use our submission base year round to schedule Jengo’s screenings and for our festival line-up.
-Submit your film as soon as you’ve finished it.
+Submit your film as soon as you’ve finished it!

 Can I submit a 'rough-cut'?